 Click here to stay informed on upcoming events.

 It took thousands of people eating mounds of oysters for our Oyster Shell Recycling Program to have enough reclaimed oyster shell to construct our first oyster reef.
 This 360° video shows the construction of our first half-mile oyster reef using 1.7 million pounds of oyster shell collected from New Orleans restaurants.

 CRCL’s Oyster Shell Recycling Program is the first of its kind in Louisiana!
 Find out more about this simple and delicious way to help restore our coast.

 OSRP Interactive Map

-Travel to all the important places of our Oyster Shell Recycling Program – from your favorite oyster bars to the Buras boat harbor to the coastal waters of Biloxi Marsh.
+Travel to all the important places of our Oyster Shell Recycling Program – from your favorite oyster bars, to the CRCL Restoration Headquarters to the coastal waters of Biloxi Marsh.
 Check out our interactive map!